Acacia torringtonensis: Taxonomy

-The species was first formally described by the botanist Mary Tindale in 1975 as part of the work Notes on Australian taxa of Acacia as published in the journal Telopea.
+The species was first formally described by the botanist Mary Tindale in 1975 in the first edition of the journal Telopea.

 The specific epithet is in reference to the town of Torrington from near where the type specimen was collected.
 The species is closely related to Acacia ruppii.

 Distribution

 It is endemic to a small area in north western New South Wales at the border with Queensland in the Wallangarra district where it is found among granite outcrops as a part of heath or dry sclerophyll forest communities.
 It is usually situated on elevated tablelands with an altitude of 900 to 1200 m or on ridges growing in acidic soils that are derived from granite.